-Note: If you want to save the configuration to a USB device, connect the device to a USB port on the LCM (see Connect a USB Device to the Library on page 184) or operator panel (T950B only) and allow time for the device to mount before continuing.
+- Note: If you want to save the configuration to a USB device, connect the device to a USB port on the LCM or operator panel (see Connect a USB Device to the Library on page 159) and allow time for the device to mount before continuing. - 1.
 After you complete the configuration screens for the partition as described in the previous sections, click Next.
 The Save Library Configuration screen displays.